Do you prefer drawing to writing? If so, you are most likely right-brain dominant.

 Don’t pigeonhole yourself by solely identifying with one or the other, because in reality both hemispheres are functioning.
 Determining if you fit the left or right-brained stereotype will merely help you identify your strengths and weaknesses, and help you expand on them later.

-More About Brain Power
+More Tips About Boosting Brain Power

 - 7 Simple Brain Training Habits to Boost Your Brain Power